 Studying international cases such as Egypt, Turkey, and the United States to identify lessons for governance, transparency, and reform in Pakistan.

-Real estate is evolving into a new frontier where technology, finance, and global networks redefine ownership, trade, and urban life.
-This group examines how blockchain, PropTech, cryptocurrency, and new institutional models transform real estate into a pillar of future civilization.
-It also explores how convention centers, co-working spaces, and startup ecosystems are reshaping the cultural and economic role of real estate in Pakistan and beyond.
+Real Estate Futures, Technology and Civilization This domain investigates how blockchain, PropTech, cryptocurrencies and new institutional models transform real estate into a foundation of future civilization.
+It also examines convention centers, coworking spaces and startup ecosystems that are reshaping the cultural and economic role of real estate in Pakistan and globally.

 Exploring tokenized property markets, blockchain-based transactions, and startup ecosystems driving innovation in real estate.